Muscle Spasms: How to Prevent Leg Cramps

-Muscle cramps can be a painful companion on the path to your fitness goal.
+Muscle spasms like calf cramps can be a painful companion on the path to your fitness goal.
 Muscle fibers contract unexpectedly and sometimes without warning, causing pain.
-This can happen during or after exercise.
+This can happen during or after exercise (and often at night).

 The most commonly affected areas are the calves, feet, and thighs.
 A muscle cramp can sneak up on anyone – from beginners to professionals.